hailsgav1/mtbc-speciation-nf/README.md

 afterthought — which is exactly why animal-adapted members like ***Mycobacterium orygis*** are routinely misreported as *M. bovis* or *M. tuberculosis*.
-This pipeline puts **MTBC speciation at the centre**: it calls the species from three independent signals and reconciles them, flagging disagreements for review.
+This pipeline puts **MTBC speciation at the centre**: it calls the species from three methodologically independent signals — regions of difference, SNP barcode, and lineage typing — and reconciles them, flagging disagreements for review.

 > Built as a One Health surveillance tool — the kind of workflow an animal- or
 > public-health reference lab actually runs. *M. orygis* is an emerging,